 The Canadian Mortgage and Housing Corporation (CMHC) has announced new mortgage rules that took effect on July 1, 2020.
 In response to this pandemic, CMHC comes up to tighten the requirements that intent on discouraging high-risk borrowers from taking a mortgage they can’t afford.

 High-risk borrowers are home buyers with a less than 20% down payment on a mortgage.
 The CMHC will now require a higher credit score to approve a mortgage and will lower the threshold on how much debt applicants can take compared to their income.

-Thus, we made a listing of main changes to CMHC rules to help you better understand.
-This following contains the list of rules.
+Thus, we made a listing of the main changes to CMHC rules to help you better understand.
+The following contains the list of rules.